aaronburt/guide-aaronburt/docs/install-nginx-proxy-manager.md

 curl https://get.docker.com | sh
 ```

 Next create a folder and place the docker-compose.yml inside.
-Be sure to double check this YML to ensure that its correct according to [here](https://nginxproxymanager.com/guide/#quick-setup)
+Be sure to double-check this YML to ensure that its correct according to [here](https://nginxproxymanager.com/guide/#quick-setup)

 ```yml
 version: '3.8'